Battle of Julu: Background

 In the ninth lunar month of 208 BC, at the Battle of Dingtao, the Qin general Zhang Han defeated a force from the insurgent Chu state led by Xiang Liang.
-Zhang Han then led the Qin army north across the Yellow River to attack another rebel state, Zhao, and defeated the Zhao army.
-He then ordered his deputies Wang Li (王離) and She Jian (涉間) to besiege Handan (Zhao's capital) while he garrisoned his army at the south to maintain a route for supplying the troops attacking Handan.
+Zhang Han then led the Qin army north across the Yellow River to attack another rebel state, Zhao, defeating the Zhao army and capturing Handan, the Zhao capital.
+He then ordered his deputies Wang Li (王離) and She Jian (涉間) to besiege Julu (in present-day Pingxiang County, Xingtai, Hebei), where Zhao Xie and his forces had retreated to, while he garrisoned his army at the south to maintain a route for supplying the troops attacking Julu.

 Zhao's ruler Zhao Xie (趙歇) sent a messenger to request aid from King Huai II of Chu.
 King Huai II dispatched two armies.
-The first, commanded by Song Yi, with Xiang Yu (Xiang Liang's nephew) as his deputy, was to relieve the siege on Handan; the second, led by Liu Bang, would proceed to attack the Qin heartland of Guanzhong.
+The first, commanded by Song Yi, with Xiang Yu (Xiang Liang's nephew) as his deputy, was to relieve the siege on Julu; the second, led by Liu Bang, would proceed to attack the Qin heartland of Guanzhong.
 The king promised that he would grant whoever conquered Guanzhong first the title of "King of Guanzhong".

-Song Yi's army reached Anyang, some distance away from Julu (in present-day Pingxiang County, Xingtai, Hebei), where Zhao Xie's forces had retreated to.
+Song Yi's army reached Anyang, some distance away from Julu.
 Song Yi ordered his troops to lay camp there for 46 days.
 Xiang Yu was eager to engage Zhang Han and avenge his uncle Xiang Liang, so he urged Song Yi to issue an attack order.
 Song Yi declined Xiang Yu's suggestion and remarked that Xiang was a foolhardy man, and gave instructions that "anyone with barbaric, defiant, fame-seeking behaviour that leads to a violation of orders will be executed".

 Song Yi later sent his son Song Xiang (宋襄) to the Qi state and threw a lavish banquet at Wujian (無鹽; east of present-day Dongping County, Shandong) to see his son off.
 At the time, there were heavy rains and Song Yi's soldiers suffered from cold and hunger.
 Xiang Yu made use of the situation to incite the men's anger towards Song Yi.
 On the morning of the 47th day, Xiang Yu burst into Song Yi's tent, took the latter by surprise and killed him.
 Xiang Yu then announced to the army that Song Yi was plotting with the Qi state against Chu, and that he had received a secret order from King Huai II to execute the traitor Song Yi.
 The other subordinate generals feared Xiang Yu and allowed him to be the acting commander.
 Xiang Yu sent a messenger to inform King Huai II and the king was forced to retroactively approve his command.